LineTramp369/Solidarity/README.md

 ## 1. Description

-**Cronos** is the Crypto.org EVM chain that aims to massively scale the DeFi ecosystem.
+Solidarity is a fork of Cronos a Crypto.com EVM chain that aims to massively scale the DeFi ecosystem.

 <a id="contributing" />